 The study’s yoga program was designed by yoga therapist Steffany Moonaz, a long-term researcher in the benefits of yoga for arthritis.
 To maintain the purpose of each yoga posture but remove potential for injury or flare ups, Moonaz, who has spent many years teaching yoga to chronic pain sufferers, developed pose modifications specific to the needs of those with arthritis.
 Props such as wedges and chairs were also brought in to help reduce pressure and adjust the angle of certain poses.

 "Sometimes the modification looks nothing like the original pose," Moonaz said.
 "I might take the pose and flip it over on its back, or I might take a downward dog" — a pose with hands and feet on the floor — "and [move] it against the wall.
 You're still getting that lengthening of the hamstring and elongated spine, but you won't be putting pressure on painful joints."

 By adapting the yoga poses in this way, Moonaz was able to help each participant strengthen and lengthen the muscles supporting their joints while protecting inflamed areas.

 "We've seen countless people and their lives transformed by yoga," Moonaz said, "and not just because they have less pain or more flexibility, but because the way they see things has changed.
 The main idea is yes, you have this disease, but no, it does not dictate what the rest of your life will be like."

-You may be interested in our online course with Steffany Moonaz, Yoga for Arthritis- The Evidence and the Promise.
+You may be interested in our upcoming course with Lynn Crimando, Yoga for Arthritis: Prevention, Relief, and Principles of Safe Practice.